 Lessons learned: This case study demonstrates three key points.
 There is no neat solution to institutional structure (networked versus lead-agency) in international spaces, because different places within a region face very different problems in terms of coordination (Boin et al., 2014a).
 Secondly, “sense-making” in a crisis is a particular challenge when that crisis is as multiscalar as the ash problem in Europe: actors dealing with a complex and unanticipated problem that has several potential outcomes can struggle to prioritise resources and make sense of the information that is coming in.
+This is particularly the case when policy domain boundaries and epistemic boundaries are crossed.
 Finally, as demonstrated in previous case studies, reactive governance in transboundary crises is not very effective – particularly where substantial populations are concerned – boundary spanning protocols are needed.

 4. Paektu/Changbaishan volcano: a sensitive border region

-This case study is slightly different to the previous three: no eruption has taken place at Paektu since the current border was established in the 1960s (Donovan, 2018a), but the volcano has experienced unrest and remains of concern to both countries in part because of the geopolitical context and also because of considerable investment in volcano tourism in recent years.
+This case study is slightly different to the previous three: no eruption has taken place at Paektu since the current border was established in the 1960s (Donovan, 2018a), but the volcano has experienced unrest and remains of concern to both countries in part because of the geopolitical context and also because of considerable investment in volcano tourism in recent years, described by interviewees.

-Paektu volcano (Figure 3) is on the border between the Democratic People’s Republic of Korea and China (in China it is called Changbaishan or Tianchi, whereas in DPR Korea it is known as Mount Paektu or Paektusan; it is also referred to sometimes as Baitoushan; all these names are transliterations that lose something in English!).
+Paektu volcano (Figure 3) is on the border between the Democratic People’s Republic of Korea (DPRK) and China (in China it is called Changbaishan or Tianchi, whereas in DPR Korea it is known as Mount Paektu or Paektusan; it is also referred to sometimes as Baitoushan; all these names are transliterations of “white-headed mountain” or “always-white mountain”).
 It is a large stratovolcano with a summit caldera that is now occupied by a lake, several kilometres in diameter and several hundred metres deep (Xu et al., 2012).
 In c.
 946 CE, the “Millennium eruption” of Paektu resulted in significant ash fall as far away as Hokkaido (Chen et al., 2016).
 In this context, elevated gas emissions and increased seismicity recorded between 2002 and 2006 caused concern across East Asia (Xu et al., 2012).
 In response to this episode, the Chinese government substantially increased the resourcing of monitoring Changbaishan but with instrumentation strictly on their side of the international frontier (Xu et al., 2012).
 However, monitoring networks are most effective when they have full coverage of the edifice (McNutt, 2005), and there is no collaboration between China and the DPRK to facilitate this.
-While there are several monitoring stations in the DPRK their equipment and its maintenance are limited, and power blackouts occur.
+While there are several monitoring stations in the DPRK their equipment and its maintenance are limited, and power blackouts occur, as experienced during fieldwork and described by interviewees.
 In the event of a future explosive eruption sourced from within the caldera, it is likely that both countries would be affected, but, owing to the disposition of the crater topography, the summit lake water would likely be expelled towards the Chinese side.
 Indeed, there are lahar deposits from the volcano in Jilin city, 360 km away (Wei et al., 2013; Xiang et al., 2000).

-Additionally, there are concerns that a major eruption in the future could provoke a humanitarian crisis if large numbers of Koreans cross the border into China:
+There are concerns that a major eruption in the future could provoke a humanitarian crisis if large numbers of Koreans cross the border into China:

 Actually another issue is if there is eruption in the Baitoushan lots of people from North Korea will move to China because they lost their farms, their house, you know they have no food.
-Probably lots of people, refugees, would move to China and China would have lots of problem, you know, so that would be a big problem in East Asia, it's not a one country problem, it's a big problem. (scientist 31, Aug 2013)
+Probably lots of people, refugees, would move to China and China would have lots of problem, you know, so that would be a big problem in East Asia, it's not a one country problem, it's a big problem.
+(Scientist 31, Aug 2013)